Time to Breathe a Sigh of Relief?

 A future heads-up: the College Counseling office is closed when the school is closed—so you won’t be able to get college help for all of Thanksgiving Break and December Break.
 I’m pleased to say all of you look well focused on the task at hand, but if you need other help, be sure to see me before the big breaks.
 If an issue comes up over a break period, call the College Counseling Office, and leave a message—we’ll deal with the issue the first day we’re back.
 You, of course, are free to work on your part of the applications right up to the deadline, but save yourself some grief by getting them in before the very end!

 Since this set of deadlines includes a lot of schools and we will be unavailable during the break, make sure you do the following:

 - Hand the forms directly to either Bridghette or Patti.
 That way you can be sure they have been received

-- Make sure to fill out your sections of the form.
+- Make sure to fill out the top of each form, as well as the section of the form that asks for your current classes—fill that part out even if it’s in the middle of the form.
 Most importantly, make sure to sign and date the form!

 In other words, PLEASE help us help you by getting us the information we need and adhering to the deadlines.

 A FIRM Reminder About Teacher Letters and Forms